MoonHighway/learning-graphql/README.md

 # Getting started
 The easiest way to use this repo is to have [Docker](https://www.docker.com) installed and configured on your development machine.

-You can spin up the project by running:
+You can spin up the project by navigating to the `photo-share-api` directory and running:

+    $ cd photo-share-api
     $ npm run docker:up

 This will create three Docker containers: